 Areas of mastic asphalt flooring subjected to heavy traffic may require repairing in order to maintain the flooring in good condition.
-All repair work to a mastic asphalt surface should be performed by a specialist mastic asphalt contractor.
+All repair work should be performed by a specialist mastic asphalt contractor.
 If it is necessary to remove an area of mastic asphalt, the line of the cuts should be covered with molten mastic asphalt until the underlying material has softened.
 The asphalt should not be removed until this has taken place.
-In no circumstances should a hammer and chisel be used to cut cold mastic asphalt.
-Alternatively a disc cutter may be used to remove mastic asphalt.
-A gas torch with controlled gradual heating may be used in carrying out repairs.
+Alternatively a disc cutter may be used, but in no circumstances should a hammer and chisel be used to cut cold mastic asphalt.
+A gas torch with controlled gradual heating may be used when carrying out repairs.